 Shipping Methods for the products you sell on E-Bay are entirely up to you; E-Bay doesn’t get involved in shipping.
 You can send items through the Regular Postal Services or use Delivery Services; such as UPS and FedEx.

+Whatever your method, you’ll need to:

 Package Items Securely.
 You don’t want your goods to arrive damaged.